-MFA is named one of the "15 Top High-Impact Nonprofits" in the category of "animal welfare, rights, and protection" by Philanthropedia.
+Mercy For Animals is named one of the "15 Top High-Impact Nonprofits" in the category of "animal welfare, rights, and protection" by Philanthropedia.

-“Mercy for Animals has an immensely talented and dedicated crew of employees and attracts legions of volunteers.
+“Mercy For Animals has an immensely talented and dedicated crew of employees and attracts legions of volunteers.
 They are also fiscally responsible and make a great impact choosing campaigns that are not only effective, but cost-efficient.”

 “The Independent Charities Seal of Excellence is awarded to [charities] … that have, upon rigorous independent review, been able to certify, document, and demonstrate on an annual basis that they meet the highest standards of public accountability, program effectiveness, and cost effectiveness.”

 Mercy For Animals is recognized as a Gold Level Participant of the GuideStar Exchange for its deep commitment to transparency and accountability.